thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_Tree.cpp.rst

        to_execute += "sample_y INT NOT NULL, sample_x_offset INT NOT NULL, sample_y_offset INT NOT NULL, ";
        to_execute += "pristine_coarse_map TEXT NOT NULL, pristine_fine_map TEXT NOT NULL, sim_complete INT NOT NULL, ";
        to_execute += "dispersal_method TEXT NOT NULL, m_probability DOUBLE NOT NULL, cutoff DOUBLE NOT NULL, ";
-       to_execute += "restrict_self INT NOT NULL, infinite_landscape TEXT NOT NULL, protracted INT NOT NULL, ";
+       to_execute += "restrict_self INT NOT NULL, landscape_type TEXT NOT NULL, protracted INT NOT NULL, ";
        to_execute += "min_speciation_gen DOUBLE NOT NULL, max_speciation_gen DOUBLE NOT NULL, dispersal_map TEXT NOT NULL);";
        int rc = sqlite3_exec(database, to_execute.c_str(), nullptr, nullptr, &sErrMsg);
        if(rc != SQLITE_OK)